samdark/yii2-cookbook/book/scaling.md

 Most PaaS platforms such as Google Cloud Managed Instance Groups and Amazon Elastic Beanstalk let you configure 'start up' commands.
 The start up command should also install/update the application (using `git clone` or `git pull` depending on if the service image already contains the application's git or not), and a `composer update` command to install all composer packages.

 When the server group is set up using a disk based on the snapshot from the temporary server instance, you can remove the temporary server instance.

+Your server group is now configured.
+Set up a load balancer on your PaaS platform (i.e. Load Balancer on Google) for the server group, andset your domain's A or CNAME records to your load balancer's static IP.